hiro2233/nuttx/nuttx/configs/hymini-stm32v/README.txt

     LED_IDLE            STM32 is is sleep mode  (Optional, not used)

   * If Nuttx starts correctly, normal state is to have LED1 on and LED2 off.
- ** LED1 is turned off during interrrupt.
+ ** LED1 is turned off during interrupt.
 *** LED2 is turned on during signal handler.

 RTC